About Sustainable Business Network

 The ESBN was established bases on three pillars of sustainability: namely (1) an economic pillar, which encompasses the need for sustained economic growth; (2) an environment pillar, which refers to environmental protection and development; and (3) a social pillar, which describes the need for poverty reduction and enhanced development of local communities and disadvantaged social groups.

-To achieve its objectives under this framework, ESBN currently consists of ten task forces, these include task forces on: (1) Green Business; (2) MSMEs & Social Enterprise; (3) Disaster and Climate Risk Reduction; (4) Banking and Finance; (5) Digital Economy; (6) Trade and Transport Facilitation; (7) Innovation and Competitiveness; (8) The Pacific Issues; (9) Young Entrepreneurs; and (10) Agriculture and Food.
+To achieve its objectives under this framework, ESBN currently consists of ten task forces, these include task forces on: (1) Green Business; (2) Disaster and Climate Risk Reduction; (3) Banking and Finance; (4) Digital Economy; (5) Innovation and Competitiveness; (6) Youth and Women Entrepreneurship; and (7) Agriculture and Food.